acezxn/acezxn/README.md

 - Working as an algorithm lead in the Purdue Robomaster Club
 - Participating in the B01lers Capture The Flag team
 - Got Certified in BTL1, CC, and CEH
-- Enjoying red/blue teaming, and programming
+- Enjoying red/blue teaming and programming

 [Tryhackme](https://tryhackme.com/p/acezxn)